Chevrolet Monte Carlo

 The Chevrolet Monte Carlo is a two-door coupe that was manufactured and marketed by the Chevrolet division of General Motors.
 Deriving its name from the city in Monaco, the Monte Carlo was marketed as the first personal luxury car of the Chevrolet brand.
-Introduced for the 1970 model year, the model line was produced across six generations through the 2007 model year, with a hiatus from 1989 to 1994.
-The Monte Carlo was a closely aligned variant of the Pontiac Grand Prix through its entire production.
+Introduced for the 1970 model year, the model line was produced across six generations through the 2007 model year, with a hiatus from 1989 until 1994.
+The Monte Carlo was a variant of the Pontiac Grand Prix throughout its production.

-From 1970 until 1972, the Monte Carlo rode on the unique "A-Special" platform with the Grand Prix, shifting to the standard A-body intermediate chassis for 1973–1977.
-For 1978, the model line underwent extensive downsizing but was still considered a midsized coupe.
-The rear-wheel drive A-body platform underpinning this generation of Monte Carlo was redesignated as the G-body when GM's front-wheel drive A-body cars were introduced for 1982.
+From 1970 until 1972, the Monte Carlo rode on the unique "A-Special" platform with the Grand Prix, shifting to the standard A-body intermediate chassis from the 1973 through 1977 model years.
+For 1978, the Monte Carlo line underwent downsizing, but was still considered a midsized coupe.
+The rear-wheel drive A-body platform of this generation of Monte Carlo was redesignated as the G-body when GM's front-wheel drive A-body cars were introduced for the 1982 model year.
 After an abbreviated 1988 model year, the Monte Carlo was replaced by the two-door Chevrolet Lumina.

 For the 1995 model year, the Monte Carlo was revived, replacing the two-door Lumina.
-Sharing the front-wheel drive W-platform with the two-door Grand Prix, the Monte Carlo was again slotted above the Camaro as the largest Chevrolet coupe.
-Following the discontinuation of the four-door Lumina in 2000, the Chevrolet Impala became the four-door equivalent of the Monte Carlo.
-After the 2002 model year, the Grand Prix coupe was discontinued, leaving the Monte Carlo as the largest two-door coupe produced by an American auto manufacturer.
+It shared the front-wheel drive W-platform with the two-door Grand Prix, and was the largest coupe in the Chevrolet lineup.
+After the 2002 model year, the Grand Prix coupe was discontinued, the Monte Carlo became the largest two-door model produced by an American auto manufacturer.

 In response to declining sales of the model line, Chevrolet discontinued the Monte Carlo after the 2007 model year.
 During much of its production, the Monte Carlo represented the Chevrolet brand in stock car racing.
-During the 1980s, the Monte Carlo SS was introduced, featuring aerodynamically-enhanced styling; as part of its revival, the Monte Carlo again represented Chevrolet in stock car racing from 1995 through its discontinuation.
+During the 1980s, the Monte Carlo SS was introduced, featuring aerodynamically enhanced styling; as part of its revival, the Monte Carlo again represented Chevrolet in stock car racing from 1995 through its discontinuation.

 Development

 For the 1968 model year, GM instituted a split-wheelbase policy for its A-platform intermediate-sized cars.
 Two-door models would have a 112 in wheelbase, 116 in for sedans, and 121 in for station wagons.
-In 1969, GM introduced the Pontiac Grand Prix, a two-door that used A-platform layout that was stretched ahead of the firewall to make it 210.2 in long.
-This gave the design an unusually long hood design helping the new Grand Prix to outsell its larger B-body predecessor, despite higher prices.
+In 1969, GM introduced the Pontiac Grand Prix, a two-door that used the A-platform layout that was stretched ahead of the firewall to make it 210.2 in long.
+This gave the design an unusually long hood design, helping the new Grand Prix to outsell its larger B-body predecessor despite higher prices.
 The new layout was first known as the A-body Special, but would evolve into its own class known as the G-platform.